se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/PRIVACY_NON_COMMERCIAL_TEMPLATE.md

 {{#STORE_DISCLOSURES}}

-## 7. App-Store Disclosures (if an OSS build is listed)
+## 7. App-Store Disclosures (if a build is listed)

-If an OSS build is listed in an app store, our store listing reflects the data-collection status for that build/version (typically _“No data collected”_).
+If a build is listed in an app store, our store listing reflects the data-collection status for that build/version (typically _“No data collected”_).
 Store-specific summaries are provided in the listing and may vary by version.
 {{/STORE_DISCLOSURES}}

 ## {{#STORE_DISCLOSURES}}8{{/STORE_DISCLOSURES}}{{^STORE_DISCLOSURES}}7{{/STORE_DISCLOSURES}}.
 Changes